TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/SSHGitWindows.rst

    This guide refers to Windows 10 1803 and similarly featured Windows Server products.

-On Windows you have two possibities how to use Git:
+On Windows you have two different ways to use Git:

-  * WSL2 - The Windows Subsystem for Linux (2nd edition) is a native Linux inside/parallel to your Windows
+  * WSL2 - The Windows Subsystem for Linux (2nd edition) is a native Linux environment that runs alongside Windows
   * Git for Windows - The native Git version for Linux

-As Git requires SSH tools in order to talk to repositores via SSH you have these options:
+As Git requires SSH tools in order to talk to repositories via SSH you have two options:

-  * WSL2 - SSH is available within the WSL distros by default
+  * WSL2 - SSH is available within the WSL distributions by default
   * Git for Windows - You may either use the Windows native tools (see below) or use those shipped with Git for Windows.

 Installing native SSH tools